tutstulio/Serial-Menu/README.md

 # Serial-Menu
-This library allows you to select available serial ports in your computer using Processing IDE.
+This code allows you to select any available serial port in your computer using Processing IDE.